 Karen Symms Gallagher is a member of the senior research faculty specializing in issues of equity related to women in leadership.
-She holds the Veronica and David Hagen Chair in Women’s Leadership.
 In addition, Dr. Gallagher has a long record in K−12 education policy and teacher preparation improvement.
 She is Board Chair of CAEP, the Council for the Accreditation of Educator Preparation, and in 2015 joined with other education leaders to form Deans for Impact, which aims to improve educator preparation through data-driven initiatives.

 From 2000 to July 2020, she was the Emery Stoops and Joyce King Stoops Dean of the USC Rossier School of Education.

 During Dr. Gallagher’s tenure as dean: